Facts & Trivia - Clarendon County, South Carolina

 Accommodations: There are over 20 motels in the county with over 1,800 rooms.
 Lodging and camping is available along Interstate 95 and on Lake Marion.
 I-95 is adjacent to Historic US 301 which offers a comfortable view of Southern Living.

 Restaurants: The county boasts a variety of restaurants offering everything from fast foods to country cooking and family dining.
-Retirement: With its temperate climate, low cost of living and high quality recreation, Clarendon County is very attractive to the retirement community.
+Retirement: With its temperate climate, low cost of living, and high quality recreation, Clarendon County is very attractive to the retirement community.

-The Clarendon Chamber of Commerce , 19 N. Brooks Street, downtown Manning, SC (803-435-4405)
+The Clarendon Chamber of Commerce, 19 N. Brooks Street, downtown Manning, SC (803-435-4405)

-Weldon Auditorium at 7 Maple Street, Manning, SC: (803) 433-7469
+Weldon Auditorium, 7 Maple Street, Manning, SC: (803) 433-7469

-Cultural Events: The Back Porch Players & Singers, a group of local citizens, produce and perform a number of plays & appear from time to time.
+Cultural Events: The Back Porch Players & Singers, a group of local citizens, produce and perform a number of plays and appear from time to time.
 The Puddin Swamp Singers (inactive at the present), a 32 member group based in Turbeville, gave performances of Broadway and classical music.

-Civic Organizations: American Legion, American Legion Auxiliary, Business & Professional Women, Civitan Club, Cultural Arts Council, DAR, Ducks Unlimited, Habitat for Humanity, Clarendon Historical Society, Jaycees, Lions Club, NAACP, National Council of Negro Women, Pilot Club, Rotary Club of Manning (Wednesday lunch club), Rotary Club of Summerton (Thursday breakfast club), Turbeville Ruritan Club, S.C.
+Civic Organizations: American Legion, American Legion Auxiliary, Business and Professional Women, Civitan Club, Cultural Arts Council, DAR, Ducks Unlimited, Habitat for Humanity, Clarendon Historical Society, Jaycees, Lions Club, NAACP, National Council of Negro Women, Pilot Club, Rotary Club of Manning (Wednesday lunch club), Rotary Club of Summerton (Thursday breakfast club), Turbeville Ruritan Club, S.C.
 Waterfowl Association, SAR, SCV, UDC, and a number of garden clubs.

 Siege of Fort Watson